rachel-labri-tipton/sei-project-1-tetris/readme.md

 ```

-The Pieces are set up with a series of arrays mapped onto the array of divs in the grid. the Pieces are continuously redrawn on the board so all orientations of the pieces are housed in one constant/ the version of the piece that appears at the start of its journey down the screen will be rotation index[0].
+The Pieces are set up with a series of arrays mapped onto the array of divs in the grid.
+The Pieces are continuously redrawn on the board so all orientations of the pieces are housed in one constant.
+The version of the piece that appears at the start of its journey down the screen is always rotation index[0].

-I decided to get the tPiece moving down the board first.
-Once the functions were in place for moving left and right and rotating the tpiece were in place, I started with randomization of the other pieces.
+I decided to first get the tPiece moving on the board.
+Once I was able to move the tPieace, to the left and right and rotate it, I then moved on to working on random generation for the other pieces.

 ```